Northern Thailand Trip. Day 4-5: Chiang Mai - Kuala Lumpur

 At first she was reluctant to take picture with us

-Passed noontime, We return to the elephant park for the bamboo rafting.
+Passed noontime, we return to the elephant park for the bamboo rafting.

 Yet another awesome experience, bamboo rafting along the Mae Taeng river